kubernetes/enhancements/keps/sig-api-machinery/20190226-network-proxy.md

 listening at 1.2.3.4:5678. "cluster" specifies the KAS talk to a proxy listening at 1.2.3.5:5679.
 While these are represented as resources they are not intended to be loaded dynamically.
 The names are not case sensitive.
-The KAS loads this resource lsit as a configuration at start time.
+The KAS loads this resource list as a configuration at start time.

 ```yaml
 apiVersion: apiserver.k8s.io/v1alpha1